vapor-community/PassKit/Sources/Passes/Passes.docc/GettingStarted.md

 # Getting Started with Passes

-Implement the pass data model, define the pass file contents, build a distributable pass and distribute it.
+Create the pass data model, build a pass and distribute it.

 ## Overview

 The Passes framework provides models to save all the basic information for passes, user devices and their registration to each pass.
-For all the other custom data needed to generate the pass (such as the barcodes, locations, etc.), you have to create your own model and its model middleware to handle the creation and update of passes.
+For all the other custom data needed to generate the pass, such as the barcodes, locations, etc., you have to create your own model and its model middleware to handle the creation and update of passes.
-The pass data model will be used to generate the `pass.json` file contents, along side image files for the icon and other visual elements, such as a logo.
+The pass data model will be used to generate the `pass.json` file contents.

 The pass you distribute to a user is a signed bundle that contains the `pass.json` file, images and optional localizations.
 The Passes framework provides the ``PassesService`` class that handles the creation of the pass JSON file and the signing of the pass bundle, using a ``PassesDelegate`` that you must implement.
-The ``PassesService`` class also provides methods to send push notifications to all devices registered to a pass when it's updated and all the routes that Apple Wallet expects to get and update passes.
+The ``PassesService`` class also provides methods to send push notifications to all devices registered when you update a pass, and all the routes that Apple Wallet uses to retrieve passes.

 ### Implement the Pass Data Model